JeremyGarrisonJAG/neofetch/README.md

 # neofetch
 my neofetch config files
-you will need to install nerfont to be able to view symbols
+you will need to install nerdfont to be able to view symbols